 - 1. Differentiate between Electronic Mail Handling & Physical Mail Handling. - 2.
 List various mailing services. - 3.
 Discuss the importance of mailing service. - 4.
 Enumerate the Advantages of centralized mailing service - 5.
 Discuss the use of Franking Machines - 6.
 Describe the procedure for handling emails in an organisation - 7.
 State the advantages of using equipment and machines in mail room. - 8.
 Outline the significance of addressograph. - 9.
-Elaborate the components of an efficient mailing service - 10.
-Explain centralized correspondence.
+Elaborate the components of an efficient mailing service

-- 11. Discuss the procedure for handling inward mail. - 12.
-Outline the procedure of physical handling of Outgoing Mail - 13.
-Explain various mechanical devices commonly used in the mailing section of an office. - 14.
-Describe facilities given by Department of Posts regarding carriage of mail - 15.
-Explain various services which may be provided by courier companies to their clients - 16.
+- 10. Discuss the procedure for handling inward mail. - 11.
+Outline the procedure of physical handling of Outgoing Mail - 12.
+Explain various mechanical devices commonly used in the mailing section of an office. - 13.
+Describe facilities given by Department of Posts regarding carriage of mail - 14.
+Explain various services which may be provided by courier companies to their clients - 15.
 Summarize advantages & disadvantages of Centralized mailing system.